A Place to Be Loved

-A Place to Be Loved is a 1993 American television film with Richard Crenna and Rhea Perlman.
+A Place to Be Loved is a 1993 American biographical drama television film directed by Sandy Smolan, written by Blair Ferguson, and starring Richard Crenna and Rhea Perlman.
 It was released in the United Kingdom under the title Shattered Family.
+The film is based on the story of Gregory Kingsley, who was the first American child to legally sever ties with a parent at the age of twelve.
+It was broadcast on CBS on April 4, 1993.

 Plot summary

 Gregory Kingsley is a boy who is abused by his father and placed with social services by his mother.
 The foster family he is put into proves to be the type of nurturing environment he needs.
-He ends up taking his mother to court, to have her parental rights revoked, in hopes of being adopted by his foster family.
-The story is based on a real life case of child abuse.
+He ends up taking his mother to court to have her parental rights revoked, in the hopes of being adopted by his foster family.